reinoboonstra/BrainWare/README_DEVELOPER.md

 ## Testing tools

 Tools I used for testing are Moq and FluentAssertions.
-Moq allows for mocking objects for testing.
+Moq allows for mocking objects.
 FluentAssertions gives readable assertions in your test, such as userName.Should().Be("Reino Boonstra");
+I did not add tests for the jQuery code, since I believe this assessment had to do with .NET C#.

 ## Inversion of control

-To be able to test the code I needed some dependency injection, so I introduced AutoFac Inversion of Control library
+To be able to test the code I needed some dependency injection, so I introduced AutoFac Inversion of Control library.

 ## Code comments